Latest ‘Obamacare’ court battle plays out in New Orleans

 In challenging the law anew, “Obamacare” opponents noted the 2012 ruling of a divided Supreme Court that upheld the law.
 Conservative justices had rejected the argument that Congress could require everyone to buy insurance under the Constitution’s interstate commerce clause.
 But Chief Justice John Roberts, joining four liberal justices, said Congress did have the power to impose a tax on those without insurance.

 With no tax penalty now in effect, the Texas lawsuit argues, the individual mandate is unconstitutional and the entire law must fall without it.
-O’Connor, the federal judge in Texas, agreed in a December ruling.
+Texas-based U.S. District Judge Reed O’Connor agreed in a December ruling.
+The law’s supporters appealed.

 In addition to the 18 states, two individual taxpayers are part of the lawsuit.
 The Trump administration is not defending the law and has filed arguments in favor of O’Connor’s ruling.